 “Human behavior flows from three main sources: desire, emotion & knowledge” -- Plato (427 BC- 347 BC)

 Social Responsibility Therapy clinical advances include "The Harmful Behavior Continuum", an assessment grid for identifying unhealthy, harmful behavior: relative impact severity (e.g., low- unhealthy eating to high- mass shootings) and; primary impact area (i.e., primarily harmful to self, both self and others or primarily harmful to others).

 The Multimethod-Multipath Behavior Therapy model

 “Harmful habits need to be pushed, pulled & motivated towards healthy change”

 Positive behavior change often requires many methods and takes many paths.
 The SRT Multimethod-Multipath Behavior Therapy model combines research supported interventions that use different methods and pathways to increase intervention intensity and therapeutic pressure towards positive change.
 Multiple methods in multiple intervention pathways (i.e., internal, control, external control and social learning) are necessary to manage highly resistant, self-reinforcing unhealthy, harmful behaviors.

 “The common ground is greater and more enduring than the differences that divide” -- (Nelson Mandela, 1999)

 SRT adopts an Inclusive Multicultural Treatment approach by identifying “least common denominators” in basic human values that are multicultural in nature.
-SRT attempts to preserve the individuality of cultural groups while seeking unity through a treatment platform that will support multicultural intervention by taking an approach that all humans adopt when they actually want to make a new friend- looking for similarities.
+SRT attempts to preserve the individuality of cultural groups while seeking unity through a “diversity within unity” treatment platform (1).
+This multicultural intervention approach takes the position that all humans adopt when they actually want to make a new friend- respecting differences but looking for similarities.

 “What is necessary to change a person is to change his awareness of himself” -- Abraham Maslow (1908- 1970)